MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/investigate-machines.md

 ### Logged on users

 The **Logged on users** card shows how many users have logged on in the past 30 days, along with the most and least frequent users.
-Selecting the **See all users** link opens the details pane, which displays information such as user type, log on type, and when the user was first and last seen.
+Selecting the **See all users** link opens the details pane, which displays information such as user type, sign-in type, and when the user was first and last seen.
 For more information, see [Investigate user entities](investigate-user.md).

 :::image type="content" source="images/logged-on-users.png" alt-text="The user details pane" lightbox="images/logged-on-users.png":::